-Keith is a Baptist Minister serving in south London.
-Having spent over 20 years in various ministry posts in and around Coventry, he accepted the free transfer to Merseyside, serving at Maghull Baptist Church, a town north of Liverpool, before more recently moving to a ministry post in Earlsfield, in south west London..
+Keith is a Baptist Minister serving in south west London.
+Having spent over 20 years in various ministry posts in and around Coventry, he accepted the free transfer to Merseyside, serving in a town north of Liverpool, before more recently moving to be the minister of Earlsfield Baptist Church in south west London..
 He gets excited over vision casting and asking awkward questions in meetings.
 His connection with Global Care started just after he gave his life to Christ, eventually becoming a Trustee five years ago.

-When he is not preaching and teaching or being serially disappointed over his beloved Spurs (that’s the football team), he reads a ridiculous amount, disappears to Scotland to walk and write and thinks he is a great guitarist.
-But he is really happiest when drinking coffee and talking about Jesus, as the staff of Costa Coffee in Maghull know well (other coffee shops are available).
+When he is not preaching and teaching or being serially disappointed over his beloved Spurs (that’s the football team) or believing he is a great guitarist, he reads a ridiculous amount, and (when he can) disappears to Scotland to walk and write.
+But he is really happiest when drinking coffee and talking about Jesus, as the staff of numerous coffee shops in Earlsfield will testify.

 John Scott MA, DAES and Cert.
 Ed.